alefore/weblog/ten-years-of-edge.md

 (*i.e.*, what it means for a class to be `const`) and then, given a `T` instance, you can trivially obtain a `TP` view that implements `P`.
-This general principle goes way beyond just immutability.
+However, this general principle goes way beyond just immutability.

-#### Rationale

 This allows functions to **explicitly state some preconditions** (*e.g.*, an input container must be sorted,